JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_2.md

 ### Sufficient statistics example: Bernoulli Trials

 Let us take the example of flipping a fair coin.
-This process that generates our data is can be modeled as a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution)
+This process that generates our data can be modeled as a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution)

 \[X \backsim \text{Ber}(\theta)\]